 What’s more, Black-Eyed Susans were crowned the state flower of Maryland in 1918 and were designated the floral emblem by the general assembly.

-We already mentioned where the first half of the Latin Rudbeckia Hirta comes from (Rudbeckia as in Olaf Rudbeck).
+The first half of the Latin Rudbeckia Hirta comes from (Rudbeckia, as in Olaf Rudbeck).
 “Hirta” means rough and hairy, and Linnaeus gave it to the flower because of those particular characteristics.

 The flower’s more common name, “Black-Eyed Susan,” has a fascinating backstory.
 Many believe the Black-Eyed Susan is derived from an 18th-century poem by the same title written by John Gay.
 The poem is about a woman (black-eyed because she’s been crying) searching for her lover William.
 William is a sailor, so Susan comes to his ship and asks for him.

-The poem related to the flower because Black-Eyed Susan bloomed simultaneously with another flower known as Sweet William, symbolically representing the lovers finally reuniting.
+The poem relates to the flower because Black-Eyed Susan bloomed simultaneously with another flower known as Sweet William, symbolically representing the lovers finally reuniting.

 Black-Eyed Susan Flower Meaning & Symbolism

 Like most flowers, the Black-Eyed Susan is more than just a plant.
 Culturally and symbolically, it has many meanings, and experts see it from multiple perspectives.
 Read below to learn more about the message behind this flower.

 Color Variations of Black-Eyed Susan Flowers

 Despite their name, the center of the flower from which the name derives is actually brown.
 You can identify the variants by both their color and their petal pattern.
 In terms of color, they usually range from yellow to orange, but some variants can go deeper, even red and purple.